There are two common and simple ways to avoid probate – using joint accounts and using payable on death accounts (POD).

 Why Choose Morris Hall:

 You have a number of options when it comes to estate planning, so why pick Morris Hall?
 First off, estate planning and asset protection are a very complicated endeavor and you should only trust someone who focuses exclusively on those matters.
 Also, Morris Hall is a proud member of The American Academy of Estate Planning Attorneys (AAEPA) which provides us additional support, advanced training, tools and information that is not available to others – which means that we can better protect your assets and your loved ones.
-We are one of only two firms in Arizona that belong to the AAEPA and are the only firm in New Mexico that has been granted membership.
+We are one of only two firms in Arizona that belong to the prestigious American Academy of Estate Planning Attorneys.
 If you have assets and loved ones that you want to protect, you are in good hands with Morris Hall.
 Contact us today at 888.222.1328 to schedule an appointment!